Meth Addiction Withdrawal Symptoms and Treatment

 Methamphetamine use can have severe physical and psychological consequences.
 Some physical risks include heart problems, stroke, and respiratory issues.
 It may also damage the brain and organs.

-Psychologically, meth use can lead to mood disorders, paranoia, and even psychosis.
+Psychologically, meth use can lead to mood disorders, paranoia, and even the signs of psychosis.
 The drug has tricked your brain into dependency, making withdrawal seem daunting.
 These risks underscore the need for medical detox during a meth comedown.

 The Basics of a Meth Comedown